Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Deleting Questionnaires {#deleting-questionnaires}

-You can also easily delete unwanted questionnaires by
+You can easily delete unwanted questionnaires by selecting **Delete Data** from the main menu.
+On the page that follows, you can toggle between Saved Forms and Blank Forms to delete either one.

 ### Geotracing {#geotracing}

-Automatic

-Manual
+During [data-collection](#data-collection), you'll be asked to geotrace a location.
+Using GPS data from your Android device, geotracing follows your specific location and then records it in GeoODK.
+You can use geotracing to walk the perimeter of a building (creating a polygon), walk along a river or road (creating a line), or drop a pin directly where you're standing (creating a point).

+To start geotracing, hit the Play button in the upper right:

+> add image

+From there, you'll be asked to select either Automatic or Manual mode.

+> add image

+**Manual mode** allows you to record your geotrace manually.
+Every time you want to drop a pin, click the **Record Location Point** button at the top of the screen.

+> add image

+**Automatic mode** records your location at set intervals, such as once every 20 seconds.
+This mode is helpful if you're recording a large amount of space.

+> Kate: please check the suggested interval times below.

+The amount of time you should set for your interval depends on how you're collecting the data.
+For example, if you're driving, you may want to set the interval to be once every 5 seconds.
+If you're walking, you may want to record once every 20-30 seconds.

+Automatic mode also lets you collect a point manually if you need to.
+For example, if you're automatically geotracing a rectangular plot of land, be sure to pause and record your location at each corner to ensure they are recorded.

+For either automatic or manual mode, keep in mind that the more points you record, the bigger your data file will be and the harder it will be to upload when you return to WiFi or you mobile network.

-click back to get out of the map and back to the questinnoinnaire.
-Notice GeoODK calls it a parcel regardless of what kind of location it is.
+When you're done geotracing click back to get out of te map and back to the questinnoinnaire.

+_**Note** GeoODK calls a geotrace a parcel regardless of what kind of location it is._

 ### GeoODK Troubleshooting {#geoodk-troubleshooting}